-A road opening activity involves works that require the opening of Council’s road reserve to access underground utility infrastructure.
+A road opening activity involves works that require the opening or excavation of Council’s road reserve to access or install underground utility infrastructure.
 The road reserve includes all of the land comprising a public road as well as the carriageway and nature strip from property boundary to property boundary.
-Excavation of Council road reserve is usually required for repair work and service connections to water, sewer, electricity, gas, telecommunications and drainage.
+A road opening permit is usually required for repair work and service connections to water, sewer, electricity, gas, telecommunications, drainage, etc.

 - Water tapping – connecting a house to the water main

-- Storm water connections – plumber/drainer connecting house downpipes to Council stormwater pipes or pits
+- Storm water connections – connecting house downpipes to Council stormwater pipes, pits, kerb or roadside table drains.

-- Sewage connection – connecting a house to main sewage lines
+- Sewer connection – connecting a house to main sewer lines

 - Laying of water mains